Ynlay/100-days-of-code/log.md

 **Today's Progress**: Downloaded microsoft SQL management studio to get familiar with databases and SQL, i already knew the 			      basics of SQL thanks to SoloLearn.
 Completed a few challenges on javascript from FreeCodeCamp.

+### Day 61: March 19

+**Today's Progress**: Worked on wikipedia viewer at codepen.io for FreeCodeCamp.
+Continued javascript course at SoloLearn.

 ### DAYS SKIPPED SO FAR : 14